mercadolibre/mobile-dependencies_whitelist/README.md

 These plugins add new tasks to the Gradle build script that applies them (except the base plugin).
 The goal of these tasks is to publish Android libraries to Maven repositories, but running some other important tasks before:

 1. Generate JAR containing source code per each Android variant.
-2. Generate HTMLs with all the related Javadoc per each Android variant.
+2. Generate HTMLs with all the related Javadoc per each Android variant (turned off in the latest versions).
-3. Generate JAR containing the Javadoc's HTMLs.
+3. Generate JAR containing the Javadoc's HTMLs (turned off in the latest versions).
 4. Create lint reports (only if publishing as release - see below).
 5. Run Android (Instrumentation) tests (only for aar-publisher).
 6. Run JUnit tests (only for jar-publisher).